fbfdsouza/minimapproject/README.md

 ## Get it up and running

-### With Node and NPM Installed (Execute this process to the api and client projects) .
+### With Node and NPM Installed (Execute this process to the api and client project) .

 1 - Install the dependencies